rankoliang/chess/README.md

 ## Notes
 There is no AI, but the moves are shuffled in a semi random order.
 You can keep on pressing enter to execute random moves.

-## Thanks
-This project was part of the curriculum of [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project).
-I would like to extend a thank you to the wonderful community behind it.

 ## License
 This project is licensed under the MIT License.